How IPXO Adopted RPKI

 However, a subnet holder may not necessarily manage RPKI themselves.
 In that case, they must sign the Registration Services Agreement (RSA), or Legacy Registration Services Agreement (Legacy RSA or LRSA), with the specific RIR for the resources they want to certify.

-Two people shaking hands over Legacy Registration Services Agreement.
+A paper showing Legacy Registration Services Agreement.

 Legacy Registration Services Agreement

-Our goal is to automate the RPKI delegation process to make the work of the IPXO Product Support team more efficient.
+Our long-term goal is to automate the RPKI delegation process to make the work of the IPXO Product Support team more efficient.
 This will ensure that when the client requests RPKI with their subnet, the team will not need to contact the subnet holder to obtain RPKI management rights.

 Eventually, subnet holders will be able to automatically delegate RPKI management to IPXO without contacting us.
 At the same time, lessees will be able to obtain certificates automatically and use the resources quicker.

-Automated LOA and ROA increase efficiency
+Automated LOA and ROA Increase Efficiency

 IPXO can issue two types of documents for IP lessees.
 One of them is the Letter of Authorization (LOA), which allows the use of leased IP addresses.
 LOA is issued after the IP lessee rents a subnet.